History of the Toowoomba RSL Sub Branch

 Mrs. Rhonda James

-Rhonda is a Life Member of both the Toowoomba RSL Sub Branch and the former Ladies' Auxiliary.
-She acts as liaison between our Committee and the Citizens' Auxiliary.
+Rhonda is a Life Member of both the Toowoomba RSL Sub Branch and the former Womens' Auxiliary.
+Rhonda is very dedicated to the Sub Branch with a particular interest in fundraising and the volunteers.

 Mr. Jason Hurst

-Jason served in East Timor and Afghanistan.
-He is the Sub Branch OH&S Advisor and assists with the implementation of activities for our younger members & their families, particularly the Range shooting activities.
+Jason is the Sub Branch OH&S Advisor and assists with the implementation of activities for our younger members & their families, particularly the Range shooting activities.

 Mr. Chris Way RFD